-If the problem were merely technical, it would have been resolved by now.
+If the problem was merely technical, it would have been solved by now.
 Tesla will be sending personal flights to space, cars can drive themselves entirely, we can stream movies on demand from the subway, but we can't send an alert to a driver when an emergency vehicle is approaching?

 Some municipalities possess the necessary data (fewer than 1%), but it's the car manufacturers, navigation apps, traffic suppliers and smart city grids that truly require the data in order for it to be effective—there currently is no bridge.

-HAAS Alert connects city agencies with motorists by creating real-time data and sending to channel partners for maximum distribution of the data sets.
-Other agencies, applications and vehicles alike, looking to share data, will distribute via the HAAS Alert Safety Cloud, and will now have a pipe to the vehicle.
+HAAS Alert connects city agencies with motorists by creating real-time data and delivering directly to OEMs, map, traffic and navigation data providers for maximum distribution of the live data streams.
+Other agencies, applications and vehicles alike, looking to share data, will distribute via the HAAS Alert Safety Cloud™, and will now have a pipeline in to the vehicle.

 HAAS Alert products and solutions utilize existing infrastructure and low cost methods to support data acquisition.
 And collection and distribution continues to broaden on both ends.
-Car manufacturers, tiered suppliers, navigation companies, smart city providers and others are all starting to ingest data from the HAAS Alert Safety Cloud.
+Car manufacturers, tier one suppliers, navigation companies, smart city providers and others are all starting to ingest data from HAAS Alert's Safety Cloud.

 We take it even further.
 HAAS Alert sends data back to cities for smart city grid infrastructure.
 What if lights and sirens transcended into digital lights and sirens?
-Can we influence not only driver behavior, but public behavior as a whole?
-What if we could adjust the signal phase and timing of traffic lights with live data coming off city fleets?
+Can we influence not only driver behavior, but public behavior as well?
+What if we could adjust the signal phase and timing of traffic lights with live data coming from city fleets?
 What if we could re-route traffic around hazards and incidents entirely?
 Well… we can.